Bububooo3/pancake-maker-code/README.md

+<h2>Pancake Maker README</h2>

-(Diagrams don't match real thing, bc sims don't have necessary components or capabilities)
+> Simulator diagrams don't match real thing, bc sims don't have necessary components or capabilities

+> Wowki simulator + my handdrawn diagram is what's actually going to be used

-(I'll get a final product picture up by May probably)
+> I'll get a final product picture up by May probably
 <hr>
 Power Diagram (Goes with Wowki)